Chapter 15:

 Lady Bluesteed did an excited clap, happy for his win.

-Henka-guard stood next to the countess with his arms folded over his chest.
-He calmly said, "Underestimating your enemy was your sin.
+Henka-guard stood next to the countess with his arms folded over his chest, calmly saying, "Underestimating your enemy was your sin.
 Seeing a comrade's power is my win."

 Leela glared at Jan's royal guard.
 "You're a nobody guard.
 I'll have you sent to the Grain Mines and tortured."